clblamires/ninesjournal/_posts/2020-06-14-preparation.md

 I found my friends coming out of an alchemist’s shop.
 Briar and Clio had procured a potion-maker’s service in making some poisons from the plants they had collected at the Mossy Temple.
 Shadow and Torag purchased some potions.
 Actaeon had gone off on his own and came back with a new supply of javelins, ropes, and an entire battering ram strapped to his back.
 It’s gigantic, but he’s evidently strong enough to carry it without difficulty.

 Our preparations for the journey done, we returned to the Dragon Tooth Inn to discuss where our journey would now lead us.
 We had a couple of roads ahead of us now.
-Our two remaining heroic tasks were to go to the Necropolis at Telamok and recover the weapons of the Dragonlords, or to go to the Obsidian Sierras and relight Azorius’s Mithril Forge.
+Our two remaining heroic tasks were to go to the Necropolis at Telamok and recover the weapons of the Dragonlords, or to go to the Obsidian Sierras and relight Azorius’s Mithral Forge.
 We cast our votes in a draw.
 Actaeon seemed insistent on not going to the Necropolis.
 I didn’t want to tell my companions that the reason I wanted to go to the Forge was because maybe Azorius could make me something with my new material.

 Actaeon, usually quiet and collected – except in battle – was very animated.
 He adamantly did not want to go to the Necropolis.
 Clio stood up to the towering man and ushered him outside to speak to him privately about it.
 Shadow tried to listen in on their conversation but was frustrated to learn that the conversation was telepathically.